I hope you had a wonderful Easter Weekend!!!

 Now….
 Let’s talk about coffee!
 So many of my clients ask me if they have to give up coffee to be healthy, because they love it so much.
 I personally haven’t touched coffee in years, and I feel way better from giving it up.
 Here are some reasons to nix the ugly black drink :

 1. Coffee is extremely acid-forming in the body.
 We want to choose foods that will help us raise the alkalinity of our blood and our bodies.
 Coffee does the opposite!

 Certainly not a beauty food!!

 2. Coffee can deplete us of nutrients.
 Heavy coffee consumption can cause a deficiency in B vitamins, and specifically B1, thiamine.
-This can make us feel fatigued, nervous and achy.
+This can make us feel fatigued, nervous and achy, and not provide any headache relief.
 Furthermore, when we regularly consumed coffee it can prevent nutrients from being absorbed efficiently in our small intestines, which can further contribute to nutritional deficiencies.

 3. Coffee is one of the most heavily pesticide sprayed crops.
 Much of our coffee comes from South America, and specifically Colombia, and uses pesticides such as heptachlor, chlordane and deiedrin.
 These pesticides are toxic to our body!

 4. Drinking coffee for the long-term taxes our liver, a major fat-burning and detoxifying organ.
 The liver can get overloaded trying to detoxify out all the chemical residue in coffee, along with all the caffeine.
 This then impedes us having fresh, clean blood and being able to grow and regenerate healthy tissue.